Apply for free bus travel

-- In receipt of higher or middle rate of the care component of Disability Living Allowance;
+- You receive the higher or middle rate of the care component of Disability Living Allowance.

-- middle rate of the care component of Disability Living Allowance or Attendance Allowance.
+- You live in a care home, residential home or hospital and are eligible for the higher or middle rate of the care component of Disability Living Allowance or Attendance Allowance.

 - First Aberdeen

-If you use the card on the bus and it is faulty, the bus driver will ask to take the card from you.
-This card is sent to national operators of the scheme Transport Scotland for testing.
-The driver will issue you with a 7 day ticket that will give you the same ability to travel as your card and advise you to contact your local to request a replacement card.
-If you do not wish to hand over your card the driver is entitled to ask you to pay your fare
+If you try to use the card on the bus and it is faulty, the bus driver will ask to take the card from you, and give you a 7 day ticket which you can use instead until you get a replacement card.
+If you don’t want to hand over your card, the driver may ask you to pay your fare.

-Where either your name or entitlement has changed, we will require proof of your name change e.g. Marriage Certificate, Death Certificate or confirmation of change by deed poll.
+If your name has changed, we will need proof of this such as a marriage certificate or confirmation of the change by deed poll.

-If your entitlement has change we would require the updated evidence e.g. an award letter from the Benefits Agency confirming your new entitlement to Disability Living Allowance.
+If your entitlement has changed, we need to see evidence of this, for example an award letter from the Benefits Agency which confirms your new entitlement to Disability Living Allowance.

 Would you like to give feedback about the website?